thesourcerer8/altium2kicad/README.md

 Altium to KiCad converter for PCB and schematics

-System requirements: Perl
+System requirements: Perl, FreeCAD

 To convert your Altium project to KiCad:

 Go to the directory with your .PcbDoc and .SchDoc files and run:

 * unpack.pl (it unpacks the .PcbDoc and .SchDoc files into subdirectores)
+* Run FreeCAD, open and execute the macro step2wrl.FCMacro (it converts the step files to wrl)
 * convertschema.pl (it converts the schematics from the subdirectories to .sch and -cache.lib files)
 * convertpcb.pl (it converts the PCB to .kicad_pcb files)

-Afterwards, please use GCad3D from http://gcad3d.org/ to convert the unpacked .step files to .wrl

 Due to the huge differences between Altium and KiCad, the weak fileformat documentation and the high complexity of the fileformats, this converter cannot guarantee the quality of the conversion.
 Please verify the output of the converter
 If this converter does not work for your files, feel free to provide your files and screenshots of how they do look like and how they should look like, and I will try to help.